mikeymascatu/Arcade-WiFiClock/README.md

         - The clock has established a connection and calculating the correct time

 * Then, the clock should display the time
- - The clock flashes roughly every 300ms, this normal as the clock refreshes it's NTP connection.